 If the container is large, place a few cloves inside, and make sure there is adequate spacing between each clove.
 Take some more potting mix and place a final layer that is around ½ an inch thick.

 To remove large air spaces, pat the soil down to settle the soil.
 Do not push it down hard as this will cause the soil to compact.
 Now you can give the garlic their first watering, and pour water into the pot until you see it leaking out from the bottom.

 If you notice the garlic has surfaced after watering, add some more potting mix to make sure the garlic is covered.

 Step 6: Caring for your garlic

 Now that planting the garlic cloves is over, you need to take care of them till they grow.
 Garlic has two main requests, moist soil, and sunlight (if you want large garlic bulbs).
-You should use your judgment and water the garlic just that much that the soil is moist but not soaked.
+You should use your judgment and water the garlic just that much so that the soil is moist but not soaked.

 Allow the pot to get good sunlight for long periods of time to stimulate the plant’s growth.
 The first shoots should appear through the soil after just 7 days.
 Give the shoots more time to grow to a decent length.